Chapman808/Rectangle-Comparisons/README.md

 ## Containment

+### determine whether a rectangle is wholly contained within another rectangle.

 ### Assumptions:
 1. a contained rectangle can partially or fully share sides with its container
 2. identical rectangles 'contain' eachother